Nextome/nextome.github.io/docs/Manuals/nextome-hub-web-guide.md

 - Installation management:

-    - Registration of hardware (Beacons, Gateways, Tags) that are installed in facilities to enable tracking technologies.
+    - Registration of hardware (Beacons, Gateways, Tags) that are installed in facilities to enable indoor positioning technology.
     - Battery monitoring of installed Beacons and Tags.
     - Ability to delete, modify or move previously installed harware (Beacons, Gateways, Tags).